ljwall/teensy-4-makefile-example/README.md

 make
 ```

-will make `main.hex` but not attempt to flash anything
+will make `main.hex` but not attempt to flash anything.

 ```shell
 make flash